General theory of swimming in curved spacetimes: A bipod on a sphere

 In the Newtonian case, there was no issue in considering the bipod to be held on the sphere by normal {\sl forces of constraint} which could, for instance, be of contact nature: the Lagrangian formalism deals well with this.
 The Dixon's formalism, on the other hand, provides no simple way of addressing constraints like this.
 The solution to this situation is to realize that the swimming of the bipod on the sphere should not depend on the nature of the forces of constraint.
 Thus, we might search for a spacetime in which this force is of {\sl gravitational} nature, allowing us to directly apply Dixon's formalism (as the body would be essentially free in this case).
 The natural candidate for the spacetime is one with topology $\mathbb{R}\times S^3$ and metric

 where $\theta \in [0,\pi]$, $\phi \in [0,\pi]$ and $\psi \in [0,2\pi)$.
 Note that the submanifold $\theta = \pi/2$ is clearly diffeomorphic to the spacetime $\mathbb{R}\times S^2$ mentioned above.
-Moreover, it has the convenient property that any geodesic tangent to it, at any point, lies entirely within it (intuitively, this submanifold is a sheaf of geodesics).
-This suggests that if the bipod is initially placed on this submanifold, and all the internal motions are tangent to it, then the body will not ``take off'' and leave the submanifold as it evolves (this can be confirmed by analysis of the equations of motion).
+Moreover, it has the convenient property that any geodesic tangent to it, at any point, lies entirely within it (such a submanifold is said to be {\sl totally geodesic}).
+If the bipod is initially placed on this submanifold, and all the internal motions are tangent to it, then the body will not ``take off'' and leave the submanifold as it evolves (which can be properly confirmed by analysis of the equations of motion).

 The only non-vanishing components of the curvature tensor on $\mathbb{R}\times S^3$, in the orthonormal basis $e_\mu$ aligned with the coordinates $(t, \theta, \phi, \psi)$, restricted to the submanifold $\mathbb{R}\times S^2$, are given by